-- Best Budget Hotel in Point Loma: Hotel Aqua Mar
+- Budget Hotel in Point Loma: Hotel Aqua Mar

-- Best Mid-Range Hotel in Point Loma: The Monsaraz San Diego
+- Mid-Range Hotel in Point Loma: The Monsaraz San Diego

-- Best Luxury Hotel in Point Loma: Kona Kai Resort and Spa
+- Luxury Hotel in Point Loma: Kona Kai Resort and Spa

-- Best Vacation Rental in Point Loma: This Gorgeous Bay View Apartment
+- Vacation Rental in Point Loma: This Gorgeous Bay View Apartment

 If you’re looking for that classic SoCal beach lifestyle, look no further than Ocean Beach.
 Hang out at Ocean Beach Pier, go for a swim, visit the Ocean Beach Farmers Market, and watch the sunset over San Diego Bay.
 Embrace your inner California surfer chic even if you’ve never touched a board.